Chamssiddine/CI-CD-jenkins-sonar-nexus-gitlab/README.md

  - Continuous Integration Pipeline
  - Daily Pipeline
  - Continuous Deployment Pipeline

-But we will create a single Jenkins file to make it simpler
+But we will create a single Jenkins file to make it simpler.

 ### creating the pipeline